geoscapeanalyticslab/talaashgis/README.md

 # GRIPS — Backend Edition

-This is the full-backend version of GRIPS.
+This is the full-backend version of GRIPS (Geospatial Research Index of Pakistan Studies).
 The frontend (`public/index.html`) is the exact same tested app you already had — it now talks to a Next.js backend instead of calling OpenAlex/Semantic Scholar/CrossRef/arXiv/Unpaywall directly from the browser.